-Be a part of the number one cancer hospital in the nation
+Be part of the number one cancer hospital in the nation

-U.S. News & World Report’s “America’s Best Hospitals” 2012 survey again named The University of Texas MD Anderson Cancer Center as the number one hospital in the nation for cancer care.
-MD Anderson continues as one of the largest cancer centers in the world, serving more than 96,000 patients last year, one-third of whom were newly registered that year.
-Many who come to MD Anderson care seek the latest therapies, diagnostics, surgical techniques and prevention strategies.
-More than 11,000 patients participated in clinical trials of potential new therapies, the largest such program for cancer in the nation.
+U.S. News & World Report’s “America’s Best Hospitals” 2013-2014 survey again named The University of Texas MD Anderson Cancer Center as the number one hospital in the nation for cancer care.
+MD Anderson continues as one of the largest cancer centers in the world.
+Many who come to MD Anderson for care seek the latest therapies, diagnostics, surgical techniques and prevention strategies.
+There are currently over 1,000 active clinical research protocols within the organization.
+MD Anderson ranks first in number of grants awarded, including 12 Specialized Programs of Research Excellence (SPORE) grants, and total amount of grant dollars from the National Cancer Institute.
 With a competitive, top-rated curriculum, the fellowship program matches MD Anderson’s national and international excellence.

 Learn about the intricacies of a unique academic medical center